lenderpanel

 Recently asked questions about conveyancing in Hartlebury

 I have paid off my mortgage with Principality.
-I assume I don't need a Hartlebury conveyancing practitioner on the Principality panel to discharge the mortgage at the Land Registry.
+I assume I don't need a Hartlebury conveyancing practitioner on the Principality panel to remove the mortgage at the Land Registry.
 Am I right?

 If you have finished paying off your Principality mortgage, they may send you evidence showing that you have paid it off.
 Alternatively they may notify the Land Registry directly.
 The Land Registry need to see this evidence before they will remove the Principality mortgage from the register.
 Principality, and any evidence they send you, will determine the action you need to take.
 In cases where no conveyancer is acting for you and you have paid off your mortgage: